Entry without charge to Nova Scotia's national historic sites and national parks for the Mi'kmaq of Nova Scotia

 Do the vehicle identifiers expire?

-Yes.
-The expiration date is indicated on the vehicle identifier.
+No. There is no expiration date on the vehicle identifier.

 Can I sell the vehicle identifier or give it to another person?

 No. It is null and void if sold or given to someone else.

 Where can I find more information?

 You can get more information about Parks Canada programs by visiting www.pc.gc.ca and about Kwilmu'kw Maw-klusuaqn Negotiation Office, the Mi'kmaq Rights Initiative, by visiting www.mikmaqrights.com.

 Who does the National Parks Interim Arrangement apply to?

 The Interim Arrangement applies to the Mi'kmaq of Nova Scotia as represented by the Assembly of Nova Scotia Mi'kmaq Chiefs.